DwayneMCyrus/dwaynemcyrus.com/content/verify.md

 I need to ensure that you want this—and that you're ready.

 Head over to your email inbox and be sure to read the email for the instructions, simple as that.
-Promise you, it is **the last step** of your initiation into the fold.
+Word, it's **the last step**.

 Now go get this month's resource pack.